go-vela/community/proposals/2023/04-21_build-init-log.md

 - remove the `Init*()` calls from `compiler/native/compile.go`, and
 - remove the magic `"init"` string special-casing in `compiler/native/validate.go`.

 Backwards compatibility is a concern with the compiler.
 Referencing old builds/pipelines should work just fine as it includes the "init" step and stage, thus preserving references to the underlying log.
 But, recompiling the pipeline will create a slightly different pipeline--one without the injected "init" stage and/or step.
 The worker will no longer handle the old pipeline with the injected "init" step, so any re-runs MUST re-compile the pipeline.

-Does re-running a build ALWAYS re-compile the pipeline?
+Luckily re-runs always re-compile the pipeline.

 #### Server - Queue